NativeScript/docs-v7/docs/tooling/chrome-devtools.md

 - Evaluate expressions - Explore the state of any object of your application global scope, or the paused local scope from the Console by evaluating an expression just by typing it.

 ## Resources
-Scripts loaded by the V8 Virtual Machine appear in the Sources panel, which you can then debug and place breakpoints in.
+Scripts loaded by the JavaScript Virtual Machine appear in the Sources panel, which you can then debug and place breakpoints in.
 Besides scripts all other text and image resources found in your application are also listed in the Sources panel, grouped by folder name by default.
 You can inspect and search inside the contents of xml, html, css, json, and image files.
 Text and image network responses are also stored there.

 ## Network
 DevTools shows **all*** network requests in the Network panel while the DevTools are open.
 In the panel you will find information about the requests made, whether they've completed, the response status and data.